weirdev/lagern/BackupCore/Notes.md

 	would show differences and estimate size of a run also show path to src/dst
 Switch to existing argparser (ie from nuget)
+Support a cache
+	Warn when deleting backups from destination when the cache is not present Cache depends on metadatatrees from previous backups for differential backups especially last backup (default)
+	Warn when trying to sync cache but cache and destination aren't both available Eventually implement blob-level cache?
 Add more unit tests
 	deteting backups and dereferencing
 Support deleting entire backup stores (at dest)